RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 These prefixes are case-sensitive.

-Any positive integer number is allowed for each term, negative numbers are not.
+Any positive integer number is allowed for each term, negative numbers are not (i.e. `Y5M-2D5`).
 Leading zeros are allowed.
-Terms that equal 0 can be omitted, and the different terms can come in any order.
+Terms that equal 0 can be omitted, and the different terms may come in any order.
 Empty terms are not allowed (i.e. `YMD200`), and a term cannot appear more than once (i.e. `Y2Y2`).

 For example:
 - `Y1999M2D1h13` and `D1M2Y1999h13m0s0` are both valid representations of the date and time `February 1st 1999, 1 P.M.`.